tetranz/select2entity-bundle/README.md

 * `transformer` The fully qualified class name of a custom transformer if you need that flexibility as described below.
 * `autostart` Determines whether or not the select2 jQuery code is called automatically on document ready.
 Defaults to true which provides normal operation.
 * `width` Sets a data-width attribute if not null.
 Defaults to null.
+* `class_type` Optional value that will be added to the ajax request as a query string parameter.

 The url of the remote query can be given by either of two ways: `remote_route` is the Symfony route.
 `remote_params` can be optionally specified to provide parameters.
 Alternatively, `remote_path` can be used to specify